automician/app-manager-with-steps-demo-playwright-js/readme.md

 * Proxy-based wrapper around playwright test.step – to be applied on an object level to log all its methods calls (excluding `toString` and the methods named with `_` or `$` prefix)
   * allowing to report the corresponding PageObject steps
   * with actual application as `return withSteps(this)` last line in the PageObject constructor
+* AAA pattern of BDD style reported steps – GIVEN/WHEN/THEN over Arrange/Act/Assert)

 Find the App Manager pattern explained in [«Selenides for PageObjects Tutorial»](https://autotest.how/selenides-for-page-objects-tutorial-md).